Skip to main content

 • Make others earn your trust.
 A college environment can foster a false sense of security.
 You may feel like fast friends, but give people time to earn your trust before relying on them or meeting with them in private.

 • Be secure.
-Lock your door and windows when you’re asleep and when you leave the room.
+Lock your door and windows when you’re asleep and when you leave home.
 If people constantly prop open the main door to the dorm or apartment, tell your RA, hall advisor, or a trusted authority figure.

 Safety in Social Settings

 Yes, it's possible to relax and have a good time while still making safety a priority!
-Whether it's a party, a Family Home Evening activity, or meeting at Swig for drinks, consider these tips for staying safe and looking out for your friends in social settings.
+Whether it's a party, a Family Home Evening activity, or meeting at Swig for a treat, consider these tips for staying safe and looking out for your friends in social settings.

 • Make a plan.
 If you’re going out, go with people you trust.
 Agree to watch out for each other and plan to leave together.
 If your plans change, make sure to touch base with the other people in your group.
 Don’t leave someone stranded in an unfamiliar or unsafe situation.